wwolff7/SEBAL_GRASS/README.md

    - Run python in command line:
    - `python Sebal70.py`
    - Follow the instrustructions indicated in Terminal
-   - use query tool to visualise cold and hot pixels in GRASS GIS display
+   - Use query tool to visualise cold and hot pixels in GRASS GIS display

 # Remarks